lzimmermann4/Short-term_SI/README.md

 # Short-term_SI

-This is the code and documentation for our manuscript "Evaluation of ecological momentary assessments and passive sensing to predict short-term suicidal ideation in young adults" that is under review.
+This is the code and documentation for our manuscript "Ecological Momentary Assessments and Passive Sensing in the Prediction of Short-Term Suicidal Ideation in Young Adults" in _JAMA Network Open_ (doi: 10.1001/jamanetworkopen.2023.28005).